 Maybe.
-For me, Arten and Pursah – and the question of whether they are real or literary devices or what – never got in the way of my reading.
+For me, Arten and Pursah – and the question of whether they are real beings or literary devices or whatever – never got in the way of my reading.
 If Renard said tomorrow that he made them up – which, I should add, I’m pretty confident he’s not going to do – I’d still be grateful for the help the book offered at a critical stage of my learning.
 And if somebody asked me should they read it, I wouldn’t say no right away.
-I’d try to get a sense of where they were at in their study, and talk about other authors – Wapnick, Tara Singh, David Hoffmeister and so forth.
-But in the end, if Renard’s work calls to somebody, who am I to naysay it?
+I’d try to get a sense of where they were at in their study, and talk about other authors – Ken Wapnick and Tara Singh, say.
+But in the end, if Renard’s work calls to somebody, who am I to criticize?
 We are all finding our way.

 Seek not outside yourself.
 For all your pain comes simply from a futile search for what you want you want, insisting where it must be found.
 What if it is not there?
 Would you rather be right or be happy?
 (T-27.VII.1:6-9)

-When I find myself focusing on all the reasons not to read someone, or not to listen to them, or even brainstorming ways to discredit them, it is almost always a reflection of my own guilt and fear and has nothing to do with this other person.
+When I find myself focusing on all the reasons not to read someone, or not to listen to them, or even brainstorming ways to discredit them, it is almost always a reflection of my own guilt and fear and has nothing to do with the other person.

-In other words, my anxiety over this “other” – be it Gary Renard, Ken Wapnick, or Liz Cronkhite – is simply a call to heal my own experience of internal conflict, which is always my own experience of the separation from God.
+In other words, my anxiety over this “other” – be it Gary Renard or Ken Wapnick – is simply a call to heal my own experience of internal conflict, which is always my own experience of the separation from God.
 And that is what I am trying to heal; I am not trying to right the ACIM ship itself.